LARS On Location: Great Dun Fell

 20 April 2020

-We’re very lucky at LARS.
+We recently carried out a tower installation and radio site build project on Great Dun Fell and it got us thinking.
+It made us realise just how lucky we are at LARS Communications.
 Our work takes us to some of the most incredible places in the UK, and sometimes further afield.
 It’s certainly not something we take for granted.
 We’re very aware that many jobs don’t come with views across London, Lincolnshire, the Lake District or the Inner Hebrides, to name but a few.
 So, we thought we’d highlight some of the amazing places where we’ve been fortunate to work, starting with Great Dun Fell.

 At 848 metres, Great Dun Fell is the second highest mountain in the Pennines, standing very slightly in the shadow of its neighbour, Cross Fell (893 metres).
 However, Great Dun Fell is possibly the better known of the two for a couple of reasons.
 The first is the radar station on its summit, the huge, gleaming white radome standing like a giant golf ball and visible from miles around.
 And the second reason is that its home to the highest paved road in the UK.
 The two of course go hand in hand.